emjun/rTisane/API_OVERVIEW.md

 ```R
 student <- Participant(name="student", cardinality=100)
 ```
-Participant is a special type of Unit.
+Participant is an alias for Unit.
 The above two declarations of `student` are equivalent.

 ## Measures
 Measures are attributes of a Unit you have directly observed and/or assigned them.
 There are three types of Measures.